Franchise Lawyers | Greyson Legal

 - assist our Franchisor clients to set up, manage and grow their franchised system in an ever-changing legal and economic environment; and

-- help our Franchisee clients with the process of buying a franchise business or selling an existing franchise business.
+- help our Franchisee clients with the process of:

 We have come across a number of instances where clients have either not obtained legal advice or obtained legal advice from lawyers not familiar with franchising law.
 When issues regarding the operation of the Franchised Business have arisen or disputes between Franchisor and Franchisee have escalated, these clients then find themselves in difficult, costly and protracted legal arguments trying to seek a resolution of the matter.
 Although we have a good track record of assisting clients to achieve a resolution where disputes occur, we find that if clients had obtained the correct advice at the start they may have avoided the situation they now find themselves in.